microsoft/MLOpsPython/README.md

 Once you have registered your ML model, you can use Azure ML + Azure DevOps to deploy it.

 [Azure DevOps release pipeline](https://docs.microsoft.com/en-us/azure/devops/pipelines/release/?view=azure-devops) packages the new model along with the scoring file and its python dependencies into a [docker image](https://docs.microsoft.com/en-us/azure/machine-learning/service/concept-azure-machine-learning-architecture#image) and pushes it to [Azure Container Registry](https://docs.microsoft.com/en-us/azure/container-registry/container-registry-intro).
 This image is used to deploy the model as [web service](https://docs.microsoft.com/en-us/azure/machine-learning/service/concept-azure-machine-learning-architecture#web-service) across QA and Prod environments.
-The QA environment is running on top of [Azure Container Instances (ACI)](https://azure.microsoft.com/en-us/services/container-instances/) and the Prod environemt is built with [Azure Kubernetes Service (AKS)](https://docs.microsoft.com/en-us/azure/aks/intro-kubernetes).
+The QA environment is running on top of [Azure Container Instances (ACI)](https://azure.microsoft.com/en-us/services/container-instances/) and the Prod environment is built with [Azure Kubernetes Service (AKS)](https://docs.microsoft.com/en-us/azure/aks/intro-kubernetes).

 ### Repo Details